Introduction

 Battery Installation

-(Note that it is desirable to wait to install batteries until after installing in the field with the HUB app.
+(Note: It is desirable to wait to install batteries until after installing in the field with the HUB app.
 If batteries are installed beforehand, the trap will beep 16 times and flash red, indicating it is not fully configured.
-In this case the trap should be magnet-reset when installed in the field.)
+In this case the trap should be magnet-reset when installed in the field for timely reporting.)

 Lay the trap with the lens facing down on a flat surface.